 - Free Geek Toronto: This group takes a wide variety of e-waste for reuse, refurbishing, and recycling.
 They’ll accept items that aren’t quite dead yet, fix them up, then sell them.

-- Recycle My Cell: A free recycling program for Canada’s mobile devices and accessories, they offer drop-off locations and businesses or organizations can apply to be drop off location hosts.
+- Recycle My Cell: A free recycling program for Canada’s mobile devices and accessories.
+They offer drop-off locations, and businesses or organizations can apply to be drop-off locations.

 - Green4Good: Larger organizations benefit from this group’s help to responsibly retire e-waste.
 The money is then donated and refurbished tech is given to charities.